 Proton says it has received assurances from both the Swiss government and its own lawyers that the new laws do not apply to VPN or email services based in the country, but on both counts, it has been unable to provide hard evidence of this.

 Protocols and Encryption

-The Windows client and Linux script use OpenVPN, while the macOS, Android, and iOS apps use IKEv2.
+The Windows client and Linux script use OpenVPN, while the macOS, Android, and iOS VPN apps use IKEv2.
 OpenVPN is known to be highly secure if properly configured, while IKEv2 is theoretically very secure and is usually faster than OpenVPN.
 ProtonVPN uses the following OpenVPN settings:

 Data channel: an AES-256-CBC cipher with HMAC SHA-512 hash authentication.

 Control channel: ProtonVPN supports a number of cipher suites, the weakest of which is an AES-256 cipher with RSA-2048 handshake encryption and HMAC SHA-1 hash authentication.
 Perfect forward secrecy is provided by a Diffie Hellman key exchange (key length unknown).